rjc24/Melt-pond-drainage/README.md

 - **newton_functions.py**: Contains functions used to construct the Jacobian matrix for Newton's method.
 The Jacobian is currently based only on the diffusive terms of the heat/solute conservation equations.
 Improved perfomance could likely be obtained if the advective terms were accounted for as well.
 Called by **NL_solve.py**.
 - **upwind.py**: Contains the function for calculating temperature and liquid concentration values at cell faces using a MUSCL-style limiter.
 Called by **NL_solve.py**.
 - **t_int.py**: Linearly interpolates data in time to obtain fields at a user-specified snap shot.
 Called by **Data_call.py**.
+- **interface.py**: Calculates approximate interface positions located at horizontal cell faces between liquid and mush cells.
+Improved interface positions can be calculated _a poteriori_ using quadratic extrapolation.
+Called by **Data_call.py**.
+- **phys_params.py**: Contains parameters derived from physical quantities.
+Called by various.
+- **num_params.py**: Contains parameters relating to the numerical implementation.
+Called by various.